OpenBB-finance/OpenBB/tests/README.md

 **A. Find right place**

-Put the code following the same module and package structure than `gamestonk_terminal` package.
+Put the code following the same module and package structure than `openbb_terminal` package.

 **B. Verify coverage is above 90%**